selkovjr/gt-2-thermistor-experiment/README.md

 With oscillations and drift subdued, this experiment reveals what appears to be an irreducible non-linearity of model error, which can now be recognized in the residuals of the first experiment.

 What is it?
-Does it mean that the Steinhart-Hart model is inadequate (not complex enough)?
+Does it mean that the Steinhart-Hart model is inadequate?
 Can this pattern of deviation be caused by gradient-induced bias between the thermistor and the reference thermocouple?
 Imperfect thermocouple calibration?

 I will attempt to answer these questions in subsequent experiments.